Eating Disorder Conference: Frequently Asked Questions

 Q: What types of eating disorders are discussed?

 A: The majority of the topics presented center on eating disorders including anorexia nervosa, bulimia nervosa and binge-eating disorder as well as related issues such as body image perception and distortion, purging disorders, and exercise addictions.
 This conference is not an obesity-focused conference nor does it address dieting programs for obesity.
+The majority of the information has a neuroscience focus but is presented at a level that most health care providers will understand.

-Q: How much does the conference cost?
+Q: How much does a conference cost?

 Q: Who is the event organizer and hosts?